 Most nonfiction authors think that they need to go it alone.
 They see their book manuscripts as their babies, and they would never even think of hiring a nanny to help out.
 But, when you’re trying to run and grow a business, you don’t always have the time to write your book.
 You need some childcare for your baby book.
 You need someone to help with your book project so you can stay focused on your business.

-For busy business owners, collaborative writing may be the solution.
+For busy business owners and bloggers, collaborative writing may be the solution.
 With collaborative writing, you get some extra help creating the manuscript of your book.
 That means your book gets written faster, and you get more time to keep working on your business.
-In this episode, I’m going to tell you all about collaborative writing and why you should consider it for your book project.
+Here, I’ll tell you all about collaborative writing and why you should consider it for your book project.
 And, I’ll go through the frequently asked questions I get about collaborative writing so you can decide if a collaborative writer is right for your book.

 If you really want to finish your book but you absolutely don’t have the time to write it, listen up, because this episode may just have the solution to your problem.